bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Log and time statistics
 -----------------------

-When the provenance generation is activated, and after the application has finished, the workflow provenance generation script will be automatically triggered.
+When provenance generation is activated, and after the application has finished, the workflow provenance generation script will be automatically triggered.
 A number of log messages related to provenance can bee seen, which return interesting information regarding the provenance generation process.
 They can all be filtered by doing a ``grep`` in the output log of the application using the ``PROVENANCE`` expression.